 Discover the internet.

-ThredUP & eBay are killing it with providing “new without tags” or “excellent used condition” clothing.
+ThredUP & eBay are killing it with providing “new with tags” or “excellent used condition” clothing.
 BST (Buy Sell Trade) groups on Facebook can pair you up with your favorite brands.
-These sites & groups are best when you’re already familiar with the brand you’re looking for.
+These sites & groups are best when you’re already familiar with the fit you’re looking for.

 Secondhand allows you to find your own unicorn, however you may define it.
 Lululemon clothing without your consumer vote (aka cash) moving towards & otherwise rewarding the sizeist CEO?
 Check.
 Or simply cheap Lululemon – pick your poison.
 For me it’s been the answer to funding organic fairtrade clothing with an amazing repair policy with the budget of a starving artist.